lols14/ngx-responsive/README.md

 My goal is - creation of independent and re-used components

-1. `StateComponent` knows what size should have `1.3 UiComponent` and knows nothing about `2.1 UiComponent Size.xs`
+1. `StateComponent` knows the size of `1.3 UiComponent` and has no information about the size of `2.1 UiComponent`,
-2. `StateComponent` depends on Breakpoints and manipulate with inner child sizes
+2. `StateComponent` depends on breakpoints and has control over the size of child components.
-3. `UiComponent` depends on `ComponentSize` interface and knows nothing about breakpoints
+3. `UiComponent` depends on `ComponentSize` interface and knows nothing about breakpoints.